Where is the best place to play poker?

 Usually, this would mean that we should fold many of our draws to most bets.
-Observing the play of good poker players, we will see that they often call both half-pot and proportionally larger bets when they have a flush or straight draw.
-Such decisions are enabled by a concept closely related to pot oddsimplied odds.
+Observing the play of good poker players, we will see that they often call both half-pot and percentage-wise larger bets when they have a flush or straight draw.

 Implied odds is a continuation of the pot odds concept, meaning the additional amount of chips a player will earn if their draw completes.
 For example: